British Values at BCPA

 How do we promote 'British Values' at our school?

-British Values have always been promoted at our school, through assemblies, Religious Education, topic work, our curriculum and PHSE sessions.
+British Values have always been promoted at our school, through assemblies, Religious Education, topic work, our curriculum and PSHE sessions.

 We seek to promote British Values in our policies and practice here at our school.
 Our activities and the way we manage learning and behaviour, clearly reflect British Values.
 We promote these values in the following ways:

-- We teach our pupils how they can influence decision-making through the democratic process.
-The children have the opportunity to become members of the School Council through an election process.
+- Children have the opportunity to become members of the School Council through an election process.
 The School Council meet on a regular basis and members can bring issues for discussion that have been raised by their class peers.

-- We have always actively encouraged our parents to share their views with us.
-We operate an open door policy where parents can have easy access to office staff, class teachers and members of the Leadership Team.
+- Our open door policy ensures parents can have easy access to office staff, class teachers and members of the Leadership Team.